 It was inevitable.
-Late Tuesday, Health Canada announced that it was suspending CannTrusts’ (TSX:TRST) licence to grow and process marijuana.
+Late Tuesday, Health Canada announced that it was suspending CannTrusts’ (TSX:TRST) license to grow and process marijuana.

 After months of uncertainty, and as new information came to light, the outcome was largely expected.
 Once one of the most trusted and respected companies in the industry, the company was caught breaking all kinds of rules.